-"Video-based interventions," including video modeling, video prompting, video self-monitoring, computer-based video instruction and video priming, rely on procedures related to principles of observational learning and imitation.
-The preference of children with autism spectrum disorders (ASD) for visual processing and visual learning approaches contributes to the success of these interventions with that population.
-They can be used to target increased social interaction, use of language and communication, functional skills, and consistency of appropriate behaviors and reduced maladaptive behaviors.
+"Video-based interventions" is a broad term that includes video modeling, video prompting, video self-monitoring, computer-based video instruction and video priming.
+These interventions rely on procedures related to principles of observational learning and imitation, and the preference of children with autism spectrum disorders (ASD) for visual processing and visual learning approaches contributes to the success of these interventions with that population.
+They can be used to target a wide range of outcomes, including increasing social interactions, developing use of language and communication, teaching functional skills, and increasing the consistency of appropriate behaviors as well as reducing maladaptive behaviors.

 - After this course, participants will be able to list the scope of video based interventions.